Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 The player itself is moved along the circle surrounding the island, which is why the angle is the only value needed to specify the player's position.
 The direction is taken from the events stream and copied into the player's state, so that we don't need the events for representing the game's state.

+The clock is needed to calculate the player's new position, as it tells us how much time has passed since the last frame, resulting in smooth animation.

 ### Handling the coins collision detection

 Updating the coins is a matter of running a collision detection of each coin against the player.
 We set the `collected` flag of the coins to true, to hide them when rendering.